moonline/UW.Olivos-Roche/Paper.rst

      - * Trust in drivers is not always given
        * Do not drive to all places (e.g. Slums)

-Taxi and TNC services provide a good available service in Olivos Roche, but the drivers not always give the best impression.
+Taxi and TNC services are highly available service in Olivos Roche, but the drivers do not always give the best impressions and its much more expensive than transit.

 .. raw:: pdf